fenago/ruby-programming/lab_guides/Lab_12.md

 library to scrape sites like IMDB, Yahoo!
 Finance, Amazon.com, and so on.

 ### 12.4.
-Summary {#ch12lev1sec4}
+Summary

-This chapter has covered a tight niche, in terms of Ruby.
+This lab has covered a tight niche, in terms of Ruby.
 As we’ve seen, only a handful of search libraries and techniques have been developed in Ruby so far, but all of them are reasonably powerful and ready to be used in production scenarios.